-There are many resources available in the Transfer Center to assist you.
+There are many resources available in the Counseling Departmetn and Transfer Center to assist you.
 You will want to plan to visit the college you are interested in and also research the transfer requirements in the college catalog.
 If a representative from the college visits COC, be sure to make an appointment to meet with them.
 Excellent resources also exist on the WEB.
 Check these out in the Counseling Office or Transfer Center.

 Transfer Day is an event which takes place on the COC campus each fall and is a wonderful opportunity to meet with representatives from many campuses.

 The California State University (CSU) is the system of higher education in California that grants the most bachelor degrees.
 It is sometimes called the "teacher training" institution.
 The CSU also grants master degrees.

 The University of California (UC) is the research system of public higher education in California.
 The UC grants professional and doctorate degrees, as well as bachelor and master degrees.